MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_19_RegisterAnApplication.md

 3. Skip the **Add credentials** section for now.
 Only if your API accesses a downstream API would it need its own credentials—a scenario not covered in this article.

 With your web API registered, you're ready to add the scopes that your API's code can use to provide granular permission to consumers of your API.
+# RobertS - From what I can tell, task 7 does not actually have you do anything.
+It says to perform steps above in step 1 but then in step 2 and 3 you skip those steps.
+So a little confused.

 #### Task 8 - Add a scope